Last Updated on May 11, 2022 by Shaun Snapp

 What is the Right Terminology for Digital Transformations that Lead to High Degrees of Account Control?

 This is an exciting time to be developing new terminology for the digital transformation industry, and we are happy to report on all of the tremendous new terminologies that are coming from the field.
 As with the original base term of digital transformation, all of the new derivative terms are equally evidence-free.
-Digital transformations are transforming digital transformations, and that can only be a good thing, as this video from the digital transformation center can attest.
+Digital transformations transform digital transformations, which can only be a good thing, as this video from the digital transformation center can attest.